 What I Wish I Would Have Said

 A person can be quiet for many reasons.
 They might be an introvert who needs time to warm up to new people.
 They might be turned inward at the moment, enjoying the thoughts in their private inner world.
-Or that quiet person may simply be content with silence.
-Don’t be too quick to judge.
+Or they might simply not have anything to say.

-I’m okay with that.
+And I’m okay with that.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.